NYUAD-IM/artintel/StableDiffusion.md

   - Hover over image and "Draw another 25 steps"
 - Fix faces (runs another model over the generated image to fix faces)
 - Upscale your image (runs another model to upscale)
+- Use inpainting to selectively regenerate parts of your image
+- Use img2img to regenerate your image using the current image as input

 ## Writing prompts
 - [Stable Diffusion Prompt Book](https://openart.ai/promptbook)